Danny Gershman

 By

-In an era where cybersecurity threats loom large, the concept of “Airgap First Development” has emerged as a paramount strategy for safeguarding critical infrastructure and data.
+In an era where cybersecurity threats loom large, the concept of “Edge First Development” has emerged as a paramount strategy for safeguarding critical infrastructure and data.
 This approach prioritizes security by minimizing network connections to external repositories and services, thereby reducing vulnerabilities.
-In this article, we will explore the concept of Airgap First Development in...
+In this article, we will explore the concept of Edge First Development in...

 In today’s cybersecurity landscape, where threats evolve relentlessly, organizations cannot rely solely on tracking known vulnerabilities and Common Vulnerabilities and Exposures (CVEs) to safeguard their digital assets.
 While CVE tracking is essential, it’s just the tip of the iceberg.
 This article delves into why depending solely on CVEs is insufficient for defending against attacks and...